Road Trip essentials for kids for exploring

 Roadside Assistance Emergency Kits, like this emergency kit, are an additional cost but it may save you more money in the long run because a trip to a mechanic in the middle of a family vacation is an extra cost you don’t want or need to incur.

 Road Trip Tip #2:

 Start by having your children help in cleaning out the car of the non-essential items.

-- the folding chairs you use for soccer
+- folding chairs used for sporting events

-- any garbage that has been left behind.
+- any garbage that has been left behind

 How Should I Prepare for a longer Road Trip?